greglook/cljstyle/README.md

 cljstyle fix src/foo/core.clj
 ```

-### Integration

-The `pipe` command offers a simple integration hook by reading Clojure code from
+The `pipe` command offers a generic way to correct style by reading Clojure
-stdin and writing the reformatted code to stdout:
+code from stdin and writing the reformatted code to stdout:

 ```
 cljstyle pipe < in.clj > out.clj